What is the best diet for 2019?

 - Vegetarian diet (fits within Canada’s Food Guide and the US dietary guidelines as those patterns do not need to include meat, fish or poultry.11 Research has shown that people following a vegetarian diet have a reduced risk of developing diabetes and heart disease, and are often at a lower body weight.12)

-The variation between the healthy dietary patterns is small and the main principles are consistent.
+The variation between healthy dietary patterns is small and the main principles are consistent.
 All of the above diets emphasize vegetables and fruit, whole grains, and include smaller amounts of dairy, legumes, nuts, seeds, soy products, and eggs.
 All except the vegetarian pattern include small amounts of meat, fish, and poultry as well.

 Do Canadians follow Canada’s Food Guide?